 It is your employer’s responsibility to make sure all equipment is well maintained and safe to use.
 They should also make sure the staff receive the required training.

-As per the Health and Safety at Work Act etc. 1974, employers need to make certain that:
+As per the Health and Safety at Work Act etc. 1974, employers have a duty to protect your wellbeing.
+Therefore, they need to make certain that:

 - Machines are used correctly and safely